 Sheriff Gese's Message

-Greetings Kitsap County citizens,
+Greetings, Kitsap County citizens,

 Crime rates have been in flux in the last several years as well.
 Crime numbers increased substantially in 2022 and 2023, but many have moderated slightly in 2024.
 Our website provides ongoing crime statistics.
-Areas of concern include the number of violent crimes we are seeing in domestic violence, and we have seen youth and young adults committing crimes with weapons in higher numbers.
+Areas of concern include the number of violent crimes we are seeing in serious assaults, robberies, and domestic violence, and we have seen youth and young adults committing crimes with weapons in higher numbers.
 Additionally, the high number of impaired driving cases, together with more reports of reckless and negligent driving, has led to a higher number of collisions, serious collisions, and fatal collisions recently.

 Sheriff John Gese